 Using email management softwares is the best way to automate your email inbox management.
 Here are our 3 favorite email management tools to easily achieve inbox zero.

-1. Mailman– Achieve Inbox zero fast!
+1. Mailman– Achieve Inbox zero in less than a minute!

 The Do Not Disturb mode lets you schedule time periods in which you would prefer to not receive any email notifications.
 In these time windows, you can concentrate better on the task at hand, while achieving better productivity.
 This is the best email management tool and is an essential part of efficient email management.